What is procrastinating, not being consistent, or not getting started costing you?

 Where Process Meets Presence

-A Duke-certified integrative health coach with a strong foundation in Mindfulness-based Stress Reduction, Marissa brought a depth of knowledge on how to implement mindfulness at every level of our process.
-As we explain in our program, accountability is observation without judgment.
-Therefore, accountability is an act of mindfulness.
+As a Certified Integrative Health Coach, Marissa was formally trained in Mindfulness Based Stress Reduction (MBSR) behavior change at Duke Integrative Medicine.
+She brings a depth of knowledge on how to implement mindfulness at every level of the AW process.
+As we explain in our programs, accountability is an act of mindfulness.

-Marissa’s diverse background in the arts, behavior change coaching and online business led her to identify that there is a sweet spot between driving and allowing, where you are connected to what is most important to you and what you value most.
-She loves that today she gets to run a company that helps people find their own sweet spot.
+A diverse background in the arts, behavior change coaching and online business led Marissa to identify that there is a sweet spot between driving and allowing, where you are connected to what is most important to you and what you value most.
+Marissa loves that today she gets to run a company that helps driven people navigate the discomfort of change and accomplish their goals with compassion.

-Marissa’s meditations have been published on Insight Timer and her work has been featured in Business Insider, Fast Company, and Thrive Global.
+Marissa’s work has been featured in Business Insider, Fast Company, Thrive Global, and Insight Timer

 She lives in Asheville, NC with her husband.
 Loves being surrounded by nature, and that on any given day, she sees people loading up their kayaks or bikes to head out for outdoor adventure.
 Marissa is drawn to people who nurture our planet + our relationship to it, the arts, and anything that makes her think critically or laugh.